kw-ch/kw-ch.github.io/_posts/2024-06-15-part5-timers.md

   - embedded-systems
 ---

 Timers are a core part of embedded systems.
-They are extremely versatile and can be used for many things such as measuring execution time, create non-blocking code and precisely control GPIO timings
+They are extremely versatile and can be used for many things such as measuring execution time, create non-blocking code and precisely control GPIO timings.

 In their most basic form, a timer is basically a digital logic circuit that can count up or down every clock cycle.
 For simplicity's sake, we'll mainly discuss up counters here.
 The resolution of a timer is determined by the number of bits.
 So an 8 bit timer can count up to 255 before it resets back to 0 (this is known as a roll over).